Not sure what to do in Bucharest in one day? Don’t worry we are here to help.

 In our opinion, the audio guide on your smartphone is sufficient and economical, perfect for anything traveling Romania on a budget.

-The Dimitrie Gusti National Village Museum is open from 9 AM to 7 PM daily, except on Monday when it is only open until 5 PM.
+- Opening Hours: 9 AM to 7 PM, except on Monday when it’s open until 5 PM

 Note: Though the museum is open on Mondays, the individual houses are not!
 Avoid visiting on Mondays!